marko-lohert/BlazorVacation/README.md

 # BlazorVacation
 A demo application I have used in a number of talks (conference, meetups).

+This demo contains a Blazor applications that runs on WebAssembly on the client-side, and a ASP.NET Core application on the server side.

 ## Blazor features in this demo application
 This demo application contains the following Blazor 0.6 features: